ceph/ceph-salt/README.md

 /ceph_cluster/minions add *
 ```

-Then we must specify which minions will have "ceph.conf" and "keyring" installed:
+Then we must specify which minions will have "keyring" installed:

 ```
 /ceph_cluster/roles/admin add *